fabiomantel/Financial-Advisor-Bot/README.md

 - **What it shows:**
   - Incoming WhatsApp message
   - Context sent to GPT
-  - GPT response
+  - GPT response (including fallback attempts)
   - What is saved to Redis
   - All steps in the flow, with timestamps
-- **Implementation:** In-memory, no new routes, no data persisted
+  - Performance metrics and error tracking
+- **Implementation:** Static HTML file served via Express, debug data injected as JavaScript

 ---